Rewired Editor

 Export Data Export all data to a file.

-Compact Ids This renumbers all id's so they start at 0 and have no gaps.
+Compact Ids Re-number all id's so they start at 0 and are sequential with no missing values.

 Players